-Pregnant mother and baby died of Covid after she was sent to ‘unsuitable ward’
+Pregnant mother and baby died after she was sent to ‘unsuitable ward’

 Taylor Hackett, the expert medical negligence lawyer at Irwin Mitchell representing Mr Butt, said: “This is a truly tragic case in which Kasim and the rest of Sumera’s family remain traumatised by their loss.

-“Understandably Kasim has had a number of concerns and questions about the events that unfolded in the lead up to his wife’s death.
+“Understandably, Kasim has had a number of concerns and questions about the events that unfolded in the lead-up to his wife’s death.

 “While nothing can make up for what’s happened we’re pleased to have at least been able to support the family in their search for some answers.